-An EU Growth prospectus shall be a standardised document, which is easy for issuers to complete and should cover key information on the issuer, on the securities and on the offer.
+An EU Growth prospectus under the proportionate disclosure regime shall be a standardised document, which is easy for issuers to complete and should cover key information on the issuer, on the securities and on the offer.
 The Commission should take into account the need to facilitate access to capital markets for SMEs while ensuring investor confidence in investing in such companies, the need to minimise costs and burden for SMEs.